 - Learning objectives for all sessions

-- Types of sessions being offered
+- Event participants

 - Helpful tips to facilitate active learning

-For more discussion of these points, or for feedback as you develop your session materials, please connect with AGB at programs@agb.org.
+For more discussion of these points, or for feedback as you develop your session materials, please connect with AGB at programs@AGB.org.

 Once again, thank you for agreeing to provide this essential service to the field.